arifpucit/Generative-and-Agentic-AI/README.md

 ### 🎯 Learning Philosophy
 *"The best way to learn programming is by programming!"*

 Don't just copy-paste the code.
 Engage with it, modify it, break it, and fix it.
-This hands-on approach will deepen your understanding of operating system concepts.
+This hands-on approach will deepen your understanding of involved concepts.

 ## 📁 Repository Structure